What is Tonsils?

 Tonsils are paired lymphatic organs present on the lateral wall of Oropharynx between the Anterior pillar or Palatoglossal arch and Posterior pillar or palatopharyngeal arch.
 When it is infected, it is called tonsillitis.
 It is an acute or chronic inflammation of tonsils.

 The reason behind acute tonsillitis is a virus or bacteria.
 It may be subacute which is mainly caused by actinomycoses.
 Chronic tonsillitis is caused by Bacteria.
 Acute Tonsillitis is a generalized inflammation of the mass of the tonsils and usually accompanied by a degree of inflammation of the fauces and Pharynx.
-Tonsils are part of Waldeyer ring Lymph node which protect us against infection.
-Situated at the opening of the pharynx to the external environment, the tonsils and adenoid are in a position to provide primary defense against foreign matter.
+Tonsils are part of the Waldeyer ring Lymph node which protects us against infection.
+Situated at the opening of the pharynx to the external environment, the tonsils and adenoid are in a position to provide primary defence against foreign matter.
+Ear Infection is closely related to tonsilitis.

 Some Facts About Tonsils